-Policies that do not fall under other groups listed above are combined into this grouping.
-Examples of policies in this category are dollar amount products based on the cost of growing a crop or policies based on the producer's historical gross revenue to determine loss.
-Types of policies included are:
+Examples of policies that fall under this category may be dollar amount products that are based on the cost of growing a crop or they may be based on producer's historical gross revenue to determine loss.
+Policies that do not fall under other groups listed here are combined into this grouping.